 It could affect the local Businessman

 The screenshot below is of a tweet by a hacker affiliated with Anonymous calling for a DDoS attack on the LK Domain Registry.
 Had the assault come to pass, all the websites ending in LK would have become inaccessible.
-While there are many kinds of websites ending in LK the e-commerce websites could have loose many potential customers.
+While there are many kinds of websites ending in LK the e-commerce websites could loose many potential customers.

 For example, the hotel industry could lose thousands of guests when tourists are unable to make reservations online.
-The local business arena is already weak and launching cyber-attacks affecting the local businesses make matters worse making #OpSriLanka incredibly unwise and unhelpful.
+The local business arena is already weak and launching cyber-attacks affecting the local businesses makes matters worse making #OpSriLanka incredibly unwise and unhelpful.

-It’s being Used for discrediting Activists
+It’s being used for discrediting Activists

 Roel Raymond the Editor in Chief of Roar.LK and a strong supporter of the protests on Twitter (refer below) denied the “news” a pro-government group is circulating under the guise of being info leaked by Anonymous, saying she was the middle woman in a deal to sell Roar Bangladesh to Namal Rajapaksa.